2025ac05114/dry_bean_classification/README.md

 ### Random Forest

-Random Forest achieved an accuracy of 0.9203, AUC of 0.9927, F1 score of 0.9203 and MCC of 0.9036.
-It ranked 2 for accuracy and 2 for F1 score among the five implemented models.
+Random Forest achieved an accuracy of 0.9218, AUC of 0.9929, F1 score of 0.9217 and MCC of 0.9054.
+It ranked 1 for accuracy and 1 for F1 score among the five implemented models.

 ### Overall Winner

-Using the mean of the six required evaluation metrics as the overall score (the assignment does not prescribe a separate winner-selection rule), **Logistic Regression** is the overall winner for this test set.
+Using the mean of the six required evaluation metrics as the overall score (the assignment does not prescribe a separate winner-selection rule), **Random Forest** is the overall winner for this test set.

-Its aggregate score across Accuracy, AUC, Precision, Recall, F1 and MCC is **0.9305**.
+Its aggregate score across Accuracy, AUC, Precision, Recall, F1 and MCC is **0.9309**.

 ## Project Structure